+Construction Loans.
 Construction loans are underwritten against projected cash flows from rental income, business and/or personal income from an owner-occupant or the sale of the property to an end-user.
 Associated risks may be mitigated by requiring fixed-price construction contracts, performance and payment bonding, controlled disbursements, and pre-sale contracts or pre-lease agreements.

 Consumer Real Estate Loans.
 The Bank offers a variety of first mortgage and junior lien loans secured by primary residences to individuals within our markets.
-Credit decisions are primarily based on loan-to-value ("LTV") ratios, debt-to-income ("DTI") ratios, liquidity, and net worth.
+Credit decisions are primarily based on loan-to-value ("LTV") ratios, debt-to-income ("DTI") ratios, liquidity and net worth.
 Income and financial information is obtained from personal tax returns, personal financial statements and employment documentation.
-A maximum LTV ratio of 80% is generally required, although higher levels are permitted with mortgage insurance.
+A maximum LTV ratio of 80% is generally required, although higher levels are permitted.
 The DTI ratio is limited to 43% of gross income.

-Consumer real estate mortgages may have fixed interest rates for the entire term of the loan or variable interest rates subject to change yearly after the first, third, or fifth year.
+Consumer real estate mortgages may have fixed interest rates for the entire term of the loan or variable interest rates subject to change after the first, third, or fifth year.
 Variable rates are based on the weekly average yield of United States Treasury Securities and are underwritten at fully-indexed rates.
-We do not offer interest-only consumer mortgage loans, sub-prime loans, or any variation on subprime lending including hybrid loans and payment option ARMs, or any product with negative amortization.
-Sub-prime loans involve extending credit to borrowers who exhibit characteristics indicating a significantly higher risk of default than traditional bank lending customers.
-Hybrid loans are loans that start out as a fixed rate mortgage but after a set number of years they automatically adjust to an adjustable rate mortgage.
+We do not offer certain high risk loan products such as interest-only consumer mortgage loans, hybrid loans, payment option ARMs, reverse mortgage loans, loans with initial teaser rates or any product with negative amortization.
+Hybrid loans are loans that start out as a fixed rate mortgage, but after a set number of years they automatically adjust to an adjustable rate mortgage.
 Payment option ARMs usually have adjustable rates, for which borrowers choose their monthly payment of either a full payment, interest only, or a minimum payment which may be lower than the payment required to reduce the balance of the loan in accordance with the originally underwritten amortization.

 Home equity loans are secured primarily by second mortgages on residential property.
 The underwriting policy for home equity loans generally permits aggregate (the total of all liens secured by the collateral property) borrowing availability up to 80% of the appraised value of the collateral.
 We offer both fixed rate and variable rate home equity loans, with variable rate loans underwritten at fully-indexed rates.
-Decisions are primarily based on LTV ratios, DTI ratios, liquidity, and credit history.
+Decisions are primarily based on LTV ratios, DTI ratios, liquidity and credit history.
 We do not offer home equity loan products with reduced documentation.

+Consumer Loans.
+Consumer loans include loans secured by automobiles, loans to consumers secured by other non-real estate collateral and loans to consumers that are unsecured.
 Automobile loans include loans secured by new or used automobiles.
 We originate automobile loans either on a direct basis or on an indirect basis through selected dealerships.
 We require borrowers to maintain collision insurance on automobiles securing consumer loans.
-Our procedures for underwriting automobile loans include an assessment of an applicant's overall financial capacity, including credit history and the ability to meet existing obligations and payments on the proposed loan.
-Although an applicant's creditworthiness is the primary consideration, the underwriting process also includes a comparison of the value of the collateral security to the proposed loan amount.
+Our procedures for underwriting consumer loans include an assessment of an applicant's overall financial capacity, including credit history and the ability to meet existing obligations and payments on the proposed loan.
+An applicant's creditworthiness is the primary consideration, and if the loan is secured by an automobile or other collateral, the underwriting process also includes a comparison of the value of the collateral security to the proposed loan amount.